Had contractions for hours then stopped? Is this baby making an appearance, or what? Turns out, it could be prodromal labor.

 Prodromal labor vs Braxton Hicks contractions

-Unlike Braxton Hicks contractions (mild tightenings that you may feel from about 4 months gestation), prodromal labor contractions can’t usually be alleviated by rest or a change in position.
+Unlike Braxton Hicks contractions (mild tightenings that you may feel from about 4 months pregnant), prodromal labor contractions can’t usually be alleviated by rest or a change in position.

 Although prodromal labor contractions may cause your cervix to dilate very slightly, it won’t dilate or efface to the extent where you would lose your mucus plug, like in real labor.